 The taxable base for dividends is income received, i.e. any income derived on the basis of shares owned in a company, cooperative or other organizational form, including income of silent partners and income from other ownership investments in any type of organization with a predominantly equity nature.
 The tax rate on dividends is 25 %.
-This tax is a final tax.
+This tax is a final tax, unless a resident taxpayer opts for dividends earned in a calendar year to be aggregated with active income, rental income and other income from capital derived in the same calendar year, and taxed as such at progressive rates.

 Capital gains include income derived from the disposal of real estate, equity securities and other shares in companies, cooperatives or other organizational forms.
 The taxable base is the difference between the value of capital upon disposal and the acquisition value of the capital, taking into account certain expenses incurred upon acquisition or disposal of the capital.
-The tax rate for capital gains depends on the holding period: 25 % for a holding period of up to 5 years, 15 % for a holding period from 5 to 10 years, 10 % for a holding period from 10 to 15 years, 5 % for a holding period from 15 to 20 years and tax exemption for a holding period longer than 20 years.
-This tax is a final tax.
+The tax rate for capital gains depends on the holding period: 25 % for a holding period of up to 5 years, 20 % for a holding period from 5 to 10 years, 15 % for a holding period from 10 to 15 years, and tax exemption for a holding period longer than 15 years.
+This tax is a final tax, unless a resident taxpayer opts for capital gains derived in a calendar year to be aggregated with active income, rental income and other income from capital derived in the same calendar year, and taxed as such at progressive rates.